JASC is also home to other organizations. We are very happy to have longstanding relationships with our many and varied partners.

 The Chicago Aikido Club is dedicated to the free and creative exploration of Aikido in all its aspects – martial, physical and spiritual.
 It is a nonprofit organization dedicated to the martial art of Aikido, open to students of all styles, ranks and levels of experience.
 They hold classes at JASC.

 Classes in Japanese classical dance are offered at JASC.
-Resident Artist Fujima Shunojo and his troupe perform nationally.
+Artist Fujima Shunojo and his troupe perform nationally.

 Japanese Mutual Aid Society